Entanglement entropy from entanglement contour: higher dimensions: Acknowledgments

 \section{Acknowledgments}

-The authors acknowledge Hongguang Liu, Zhuo-yu Xian and Gang Yang for helpful discussions.
-QW would also like to thank Chang-pu Sun and Chuan-jie Zhu for support and is supported by NSFC Grant No.11805109.
+The authors acknowledge Hongguang Liu, Tatsuma Nishioka, Huajia Wang, Zhuo-yu Xian and Gang Yang for helpful discussions.
+Especially we would like to thank Pablo Bueno for a careful reading of the manuscript and many useful comments.
+QW would also like to thank Chang-pu Sun and Chuan-jie Zhu for support.
+QW is supported by the ``Zhishan'' Scholars Programs of Southeast University.
 MH receives support from the US National Science Foundation through grant PHY-1602867 and PHY-1912278, and a start-up grant at Florida Atlantic University, USA.